-Fast growing palm trees can help you get that backyard tropical look you've wanted.
-The overall growth rate of palm trees in different species is not that fast.
-That's why we've listed for you those having rapid growth.
+Fast growing palm trees can more quickly help you get that backyard tropical look you've wanted.

-But the best ones for you will depend on some of your own local conditions.
+But the best ones for you will depend on some local conditions.
+See which palm trees grow the fastest for you.
+Plus basic tips on how to care for them.

 BEFORE YOU BUY OR PLANT KNOW THIS>